When you work in the creative industries, you're often hired by firms to provide consultancy support, helping to steer them in the right direction.

 Create a status report

-To keep track of progress, create a 'status report' – outlining all the jobs on your list and where you're up to with each one.
+To keep track, create a 'status report', and outline all the jobs on your list and progress on each one.
 Send an updated copy of this report to your client at the start of every week, listing all the things you need to proceed.
-By keeping a record of ongoing work you'll not only be able to demonstrate that you're adding value – but that their input is needed to get the job done.
+By keeping a record of ongoing work, you'll not only be able to demonstrate that you're adding value – but that their input is needed to get the job done.

 Have regular meetings

 Nothing beats face-to-face communication to keep clients on track, so organise regular meetings to ensure you're achieving their goals.
 If there are any issues, obstacles or hold-ups, you can raise them during these meetings and tackle accordingly.
 Don't be afraid to be bold and point out any reasons why you're not able to do your job.

 Refer back to your original proposal, if necessary, and remind the client that you need certain things to happen to meet your targets.
 Keep reminding clients that they need to follow your advice if they're going to be a success.

 Sometimes the customer wants reassurance, so always be humble and listen to what they are saying if they're fighting you on a certain point.
 Remember, you're a consultant, and you're there to guide them in the right direction, even if you disagree with what they're saying.
 But when clients fight you, always explain why you disagree.

 For example, if you're a web developer and you've requested a £5,000 budget to spend on design, and they ignore you by hiring someone they already know for £1,000 (who happens to be awful), then you can suggest that you don't think their contact is right.

 They still might not listen, but at least you can refer back to that conversation (preferably written down in email) at a later date when the client comes back to you and wonders why their website isn't attracting customers.
 Always cover your tracks and never allow a client to turn the blame around on you.